infracost/infracost/CONTRIBUTING.md

 The entire test suite can take >20 mins to run, so we recommend against running them all locally.
 These will run on GitHub actions.

-You can run tests for a file you added/changed with `-v` and warn log level so you can see and fix any warnings:
+You should run tests for a file you added/changed with `-v` and warn log level so you can see and fix any warnings:
 ```
 INFRACOST_LOG_LEVEL=warn go test -v internal/providers/terraform/aws/ebs_volume_test.go